Alocasia Polly (Alocasia x amazonica 'Polly') Indoor Care, Propagation and Problems

 Underwatering the plant will signal dormancy which may cause the leaves to start dying in readiness for dormancy.

 Elephant's Ears Plant does not like to sit in soggy soil as it is prone to fungal infestations.
+Therefore, ensure that the pot has a drainage hole to prevent the soil from getting soggy.

 Light Requirements

-Alocasia Polly grows best under bright, indirect light.
+Alocasia Polly grows best under bright indirect light.
 Keep it away from direct sunlight as it can cause brown sunscorch marks on the leaves.

-Too little light for African Mask will signal dormancy which may cause the leaves to start dying in readiness for dormancy.
+Too little light will signal dormancy which may cause the leaves to start dying in readiness for dormancy.
+Therefore, where the natural light is inadequate, you may grow Alocasia X amazonica 'Polly' under grow lights.
+Check out these full spectrum grow lights on Amazon.

 Temperature and Humidity

-Average warmth with a minimum of 160C is ideal for Alocasia Polly.
+Average warmth of 16-280C is ideal for Alocasia Polly.
 Below this temperature the plant may drop all its leaves and go into dormancy stage.
+Keep it away from drafts as it hates sudden changes in temperature which can cause reduced growth and death of the plant.

 Occasionally clean the leaves by damp wiping them with a soft cloth to get rid of dust and discourage pests infestation.
+Make sure that there is good air circulation to minimize fungal diseases.

 Fertilizer